Mouse Hepatitis Virus.

 Neuromuscular blocking agent.

-Non USDA-Covered Species
+Non USDA-Regulated Species

 A term that refers to animals whose care is NOT governed by the Animal Welfare Act.
 This includes rats of the genus Rattus and mice of the genus Mus bred for research, birds, fish, reptiles, and amphibians.